Get Tech Tips

 Powered Attic Ventilation

-When I started learning more about design someone enlightened me that when you blow air into a space the same amount has to go out and when you such air out of a space (like an attic) it has to come from somewhere.
-Ideally, the air would come from soffit or gable vents but in most houses, there are also a lot of gaps from the attic into the home and a lot of that air will come from the inside and waste energy.
+When I started learning more about design, someone enlightened me that when you blow air into a space, the same amount has to go out, and when you suck air out of a space (like an attic), it has to come from somewhere.
+Ideally, the air would come from soffit or gable vents, but in most houses, there are also many gaps from the attic into the home, and a lot of that air will come from the inside and waste energy.

 Nowadays, I'm a “fan” (pun intended) of either encapsulating and conditioning the attic or using large, well-vented soffits (will often require baffles to keep the insulation out) and ridge vents.